plotly/plotly.py-docs/python/creating-and-updating-figures.md

 As its first argument, the `for_each_trace` method accepts a function that accepts and updates one trace at a time.
 Like `update_traces`, `for_each_trace` also accepts `selector`, `row`, and `col` arguments to control which traces should be considered.

-Here is an example of using `for_each_trace` to replace the equal-sign with a colon in the legend name of each trace in a figure produced by plotly express.
+Here is an example of using `for_each_trace` to replace the equal-sign with a colon in the legend name of each trace in a figure produced by Plotly Express.

 ```python
 import pandas as pd